 - 2 cups sugar, divided

 - 4 eggs, room temperature, separated

 - 1-1/2 cups buttermilk

-- 6 ounces white baking chocolate, melted and cooled
+- 1 package (6 ounces) white chocolate baking squares, melted and cooled

 - 1 teaspoon vanilla extract

 - 1-1/2 teaspoons baking powder

 - 1 cup chopped pecans

 - 6 cups confectioners' sugar